jpowerj/dsps/ch04/04-03-variance.md

 If X1, . . . , Xn are independent random variables with finite means, and if a1, . . . , an
 and b are arbitrary constants, then
-Var(a1X1 + . . . + anXn
-+ b) = a2
-1 Var(X1) + . . . + a2
-n Var(Xn).

 ## Example 4.3.7: Investment Portfolio

-An investor with $100,000 to invest wishes to construct a portfolio consisting of shares of one or both of two available stocks and possibly some fixed-rate investments.
-Suppose that the two stocks have random rates of return R1 and R2 per share for a period of one year.
+An investor with \$100,000 to invest wishes to construct a portfolio consisting of shares of one or both of two available stocks and possibly some fixed-rate investments.

+Suppose that the two stocks have random rates of return $R_1$ and $R_2$ per share for a period of one year.
 Suppose that R1 has a distribution with mean 6 and variance 55, while R2 has mean 4 and variance 28.

-Suppose that the first stock costs $60 per share and the second costs $48 per share.
+Suppose that the first stock costs \$60 per share and the second costs \$48 per share.
 Suppose that money can also be invested at a fixed rate of 3.6 percent per year.
-The portfolio will consist of s1 shares of the first stock, s2 shares of the second stock, and all remaining money ($s3) invested at the fixed rate.
-The return on this portfolio will be s1R1 + s2R2 + 0.036s3, where the coefficients are constrained by
+The portfolio will consist of s1 shares of the first stock, s2 shares of the second stock, and all remaining money (\$$s_3$) invested at the fixed rate.
+The return on this portfolio will be

+s1R1 + s2R2 + 0.036$s_3$,

+where the coefficients are constrained by
 60s1 + 48s2 + s3 = 100,000, (4.3.2)

+as well as s1, s2, s3 ≥ 0.
+For now, we shall assume that R1 and R2 are independent.
+The
+mean and the variance of the return on the portfolio will be E(s1R1 + s2R2 + 0.036s3) = 6s1 + 4s2 + 0.036s3,
+Var(s1R1 + s2R2 + 0.036s3) = 55s2
+1
++ 28s2
+2.

+## Figure 4.7

-Figure 4.7 The set of all
+The set of all
 means and variances of
 investment portfolios in
 Example 4.3.7.
 The solid